Who's behind Puppy School's puppy training classes?

 We are an amazing family of around 150 UK-based, friendly and knowledgeable tutors who share animal-welfare goals as well as a love of teaching and educating.
-Many of us have been teaching puppy classes since Puppy School’s inception over 20 years ago and, collectively, we have over 750 years of puppy training and behaviour experience!
+Many of us have been teaching puppy training classes since Puppy School’s inception over 20 years ago and, collectively, we have over 750 years of puppy training and behaviour experience!

 Founder - Gwen BaileyPuppy School Director for 20 yearsInternationally renowned behaviourist, Gwen Bailey, BSc(Hons), is Founder and Director of Puppy School.
 She is a Clinical Animal Behaviourist and Animal Training Instructor with Animal Behaviour Training Council, member and past chairman of Association of Pet Behaviour Counsellors (APBC), author of 14 books on dog training and behaviour, including Perfect Puppy, and is considered one of the leading practitioners in her field.